 When exercising voting rights, no shareholder can combine, with their own and represented shares, more than 10% of the total number of shares as shown in the Commercial Register (Art.
 14 para.
-2 of the Articles of Association, available at www.sonova.com/en/investors/ articles-association).
+2 of the Articles of Association, available here).
 Linked parties are considered as one person.
 This voting right restriction does not apply to founding shareholders.
 The Board of Directors may approve other exceptions if it has good reason to do so, in which case no special quorum is required.